Merle Hathaway: Buninyong

-In 1974 Hathaway and her then husband Michael Young had purchased the 1850s bluestone brewery in Bunninyong, 12km from the centre of Ballarat.
+In 1974 Hathaway and her then husband Michael Young had purchased the 1850s bluestone brewery in Bunninyong, 12 km from the centre of Ballarat.
 The Buninyong and District News of May 2003 recounts the history of the brewery, and notes:Michael and Merle Young, née Hathaway, on returning from a European working holiday, bought what remained of the Brewery and the adjoining land.
 Their first job was to build somewhere to live, which they did by making a derelict building in a comer of the grounds into a comfortable little cottage, while still finding time to gradually restore the Old Brewery Building.
 When Michael and Merle decided to go their separate ways, Merle stayed on and continued the good work.With the building restored Merle, a constant supporter and frequent patron of the arts, held a continuing program of public concerts of jazz, classical and traditional music, in several of which she also performs on wind instruments, and participated in and led community activities and the Buninyong Festival, winning a prize in the 'Futuristic Fashion Competition' in the festival's 1987 iteration.

 On her return to live in Buninyong from her position at Horsham in 2010, in October Hathaway held a concert by two acapella groups, Damask from Melbourne, and Ballarat's Singers of the Black Book, and an instrumental group of recorder, guitar, and Northumbrian pipes performing music both contemporary and from the 10th century and Renaissance, to raise funds for Friends of Buninyong Botanic Gardens and the Asylum Seeker Resource Centre.

 Hathaway became involved in promoting tourism to Buninyong through its Progress Association, attending key meetings with Ballarat representatives in 2011.
 In 2012 the Golden Plains Shire appointed Hathaway as Arts and Culture officer.
 In 2016, Merle stood as an Independent in the local government elections.

 Recent activity

 Since 2010 Merle Hathaway, has volunteered with the Ballarat International Foto Biennale, and since 2017 with the Royal South Street Society, the Ballarat Soup Bus and the Art Advisory Council of Wildlife Art Museum Australia.
-Operating her freelance business The Artist's Cat., she is commissioned to write submissions, media releases, catalogues and provides curatorial services for artists and artist's estates.
+She performed with Operating her freelance business The Artist's Cat., she is commissioned to write submissions, media releases, catalogues and provides curatorial services for artists and artist's estates.
 Among her activities in this enterprise she has co-ordinated a retrospective of his photography by John Williams (2018, at Magnet Galleries), and four exhibitions and two publications by her fellow alumni, the photography students of Prahran College, for the Prahran Legacy project team.